PHYS3888/Tutorial_Criticality/README.md

 We will examine this simple forest-fire model, demonstrating that it self-organizes to criticality and exhibits scale-invariant statistics.

-:fire::fire::crown::fire::fire: If you are up for the challenge and want to understand the mechanics of the model, follow the instructions in [`ImplementingForestFire.md`](ImplementingForestFire.md) and modify `forestFireModelEmpty.m` to build your own forest-fire model.

-:snowflake::snowflake::snowflake::snowflake: If you are running short on time, we have implemented the four rules for you in `forestFireModel`.
+We have implemented the four rules in `forestFireModel`.
 Have a look through it and make sure you understand how the four rules outlined above have been implemented.

+#### :fire::fire::crown::fire::fire: _(optional)_ For those who love a challenge
+If you are up for a challenge and want to understand the mechanics of the model, follow the instructions in [`ImplementingForestFire.md`](ImplementingForestFire.md) and modify `forestFireModelEmpty.m` to build your own forest-fire model.

 ### Critical conditions on parameters `f` and `p`